jason-ezenwa/jason-ezenwa/README.md

 # About Me

-I specialize in backend engineering, proficiently using JavaScript (Node.js) and the Express.js framework as well as Python and the Flask framework.
-Additionally, I have some experience with TypeScript.
-I have practical knowledge of working with Linux, including tasks related to system administration, web stack debugging, and some DevOps practices.
-I am also skilled in Bash scripting, which allows me to automate tasks and improve efficiency in system management.
+I specialize in backend engineering, proficiently using JavaScript (Node.js) and the Express.js framework as well as Python and the Flask framework to develop efficient and scalable server-side applications that can be seamlessly integrated with the frontend applications.
+Additionally, I have some experience with TypeScript and Linux systems.
+I also have knowledge of CI/CD using Jenkins & Fabric and containerization using docker, I am also skilled in Bash scripting.
 For database management, I have experience working with both MySQL and MongoDB.
-In MySQL, I am familiar with using SQLAlchemy, a Python SQL toolkit and Object-Relational Mapping (ORM) library.
+I also have a strong foundation in frontend development using HTML, CSS, and jQuery with foundational knowledge of React.
+Other skills I have include Unit testing, Git for version control, Redis for temporary storage systems and the C programming language.

 Other skills I have include Git for version control, and basic knowledge of using Redis and the C programming language.
 I also have a strong foundation in frontend development using HTML, CSS, and jQuery.